-- Check the air intake screens and louvers, fan and cooling chamber, and exhaust openings for any obstructions or foreign objects. - Check fan blades for stress fractures. - · Check the exhaust vent for obstructions - Check the load branches for blown fuses or opened load resistors.
+- Check the air intake screens and louvers, fan and cooling chamber, and exhaust openings for any obstructions or foreign objects. - Check fan blades and fan shroud for stress fractures. - Check the exhaust vent for obstructions - Check the load branches for blown fuses or opened load resistors.